codem/thumbylla/docs/en/001_Setup_on_aws_s3.md

 TC_AWS_STORAGE_RRS=False
 ```

-This setup will store your images and thumbnail results in S3.
+> This setup will store your images and thumbnail results in S3.
+Images will be served from your configured Thumbor server names.
-Note that you can't serve up thumbnails directly from S3 unless you first check that the image exists, which is slow and cumbersome.